0north-eth/zkVault/README.md

 It confirms the artifact's logic fingerprint, timestamp, and seed integrity.

-This is a straight up spy tool, kind of.
+This reminds me of those spy tools from when I was a kid, kind of.
-Don't be a nerd.
-Admit it, this is cool.

-**This isn’t about public consensus or zk verification.
-It’s about information ownership and putting easy to use tools in human hands.**

-**This is the real deal.
+**This is the working artifact.
 Tell that VC to go decrypt this: b4e44884ab88c27e7cf8db3b86bae7ba.9fa1...
 (They won’t.
 You will.
 That’s the point.)
 Say what you need bro, get it out.
 Delete it after.
 Spin up another vault.**

 ---